Ballistic eyewear

 Ballistic eyewear is a form of glasses or goggles that protect from small projectiles and fragments.
-For the U.S. military, choices are listed on the Authorized Protective Eyewear List (APEL).
+For the U.S. military, choices for such eye protection are listed on the Authorized Protective Eyewear List (APEL).
 Ballistic eyewear including examples that meet APEL requirements are commercially available for anyone who wishes to buy it.
 The history of protective eyewear goes back to 1880 and extends through to World War I and the present.
 There are three standards that are currently used to test the effectiveness of ballistic eyewear.
 These include a U.S. civilian standard (ANSI Z87.1 – 2010), a U.S. military standard (MIL-PRF-31013), and a European standard (EN 166, 169, 170 and 172).